yzhao156/CSI4106_Faster_RCNN/README.md

 Packages are used: numpy, PIL, scipy, xml.etree.ElementTree , uuid, subprocess, pickle, and tensorflow.</br>
 Mathine to train: 3 x NVIDIA Tesla V100 from Google Cloud Platform(GCP)

+1. I change the config.py, from learning_rate of 0.001 to 0.0005, with max_iters from 40000 to 150000.</br>

+2. I have changed the net from vgg16 to vgg19.
+VGG16 has 16 layers and VGG19 has 19 layers(3 more conv layers.) </br>

+3. To fit the model, I have download the part of code of VGG 19 from</br> https://github.com/tensorflow/models/blob/master/research/slim/nets/vgg.py, these changes are commented in the code. </br>

+4. I also tried to change the net to ResNetV1-152 by download the checkpoint of ResNetV1-152, modify the configuration file, and change the structure of block to fit the network.
+Some code are referenced to</br>https://github.com/tensorflow/models/blob/master/research/slim/nets/resnet_v1.py.

 ### Modify(Ordered in comments):